Local Symmetry and Global Structure in Adaptive Voter Models: Adaptive Voter Models

-In \cite{Durrett2012}, the authors show via simulation and analytical methods that this same phase transition marks the emergence of a \emph{quasistable manifold} along which the system dynamics evolve.
+In \cite{Durrett2012}, the authors show via simulation and analytical approximations that the same phase transition marks the emergence of a \emph{quasistable manifold} along which the system dynamics evolve.
 This manifold is well-approximated by a concave parabola in the $(q_1,\rho)$-plane, reflected by its colloquial name, ``the arch.''
 Similar arches were observed for an AVM variant in \cite{vazquez2008generic} and for a non-adaptive voter model in \cite{vazquez2008analytical}.
 When $\alpha > \alpha^*(\q(0))$, $\rho$ converges rapidly to $0$ while $\q$ remains nearly constant.
-When $\alpha < \alpha^*$, on the other hand, the trajectory converges to a point on the arch, and then slowly diffuses along it until reaching an absorbing state at one of the two bases.
-In the rewire-to-random arch, $\alpha^*$ depends on $q_1$, and the arch is therefore supported on a proper sub-interval of $[0,1]$.
-On the other hand, the rewire-to-same transition is independent of $q_1$, and the associated arch is supported on the entirety of $[0,1]$.
+When $\alpha < \alpha^*$, on the other hand, the trajectory converges to a point on the arch, and then slowly diffuses along it until reaching an absorbing state at one of the two bases (zeros) of the arch.
+In the rewire-to-random arch, $\alpha^*$ depends on $q_1$ in that the arch is supported on a proper sub-interval of $[0,1]$.
+In contrast, the rewire-to-same transition is independent of $q_1$, with the associated arch supported on the entirety of $[0,1]$.
 The bases of the arch correspond to the modes in the long-run distribution of $\q^*$.